 Let’s start with the basics – choosing the right type of luggage.
 That depends on the length of the trip and how many places you are traveling to.

 I prefer a large soft-shell suitcase with 4 wheels as it’s the easiest to carry and fits more with less weight.
-Hard-shell suitcases seem to have less space, be heavier and crack very easy.
+Hard-shell suitcases seem to have less space, be heavier and crack very easily.

 I also take this travel backpack for my computer, camera, phone, and documents.
 You can have them as carry-ons for the flight (usually for free).
 I also usually pack one day of clothing in it in case my checked-in luggage gets lost.
-I prefer a spacious backpacks with a lot of pockets to store everything.
+I prefer spacious backpacks with a lot of pockets to store everything.

 A travel purse, big enough for your camera and money is great to use as a daypack when you are exploring.
 It will also be more comfortable than a backpack – you won’t look as much as a tourist.

-Whichever you end up choosing, make sure it is will fit your Europe Packing List for the time of your travels.
+Whichever you end up choosing, make sure it will fit your Europe Packing List for the time of your travels.
 Some other tips – choose a unique color that will stand out from all the black bags.
 It will be easier to notice and it will decrease the chance of someone taking it.

 What to Wear on the Long Flight

-With multiple layovers and long time on the plane, always dress comfortably.
+With multiple layovers and a long time on the plane, always dress comfortably.
 Wear jeans and a warm shirt.
-Also, wear the heaviest shoes you are taking, I usually have tennis shoes or winter boots (depends on the season).
+Also, wear the heaviest shoes you are taking, I usually have tennis shoes or winter boots (depending on the season).
 That way you will have less to carry and more space in your suitcase.